anthonyec/16seg/README.md

 }
 ```

-This is quite a brute force approach, maybe this can be done in a smarter way like using bytes and math?
+This is quite a brute force approach, but it works!
+However, maybe this can be done in a smarter way like using bytes and math.
+Let me know if so!